 3. Get the right documents together

-*This only applies if you are applying for an Educational disadvantage or Indigenous category scholarship.
+*This only applies if you are applying for an Educational Disadvantage or Indigenous category of the scholarship.

 Students applying for the Indigenous student’s category: will need to provide:

-- Confirmation of Aboriginality (Common Seal) and a written reference made by an Aboriginal and/or Torres Strait Islander community member who knows you in the Aboriginal and Torres Strait Islander community.
+- Confirmation of Aboriginality and a written reference made by an Aboriginal and/or Torres Strait Islander community member who knows you in the Aboriginal and Torres Strait Islander community.

-- Establishing Aboriginal and Torres Strait Islander status within UON (PDF, 455KB).
+- Establishing Aboriginal and Torres Strait Islander status within the University of Newcastle (PDF, 455KB).